microsoft/pxt/docs/accessibility.md

 ## Accessibility guidance for specific editors

-Some MakeCode editors have more detailed accessibility information and guidance specific to each platform.
+Some MakeCode editors have more detailed accessibility information and guidance specific to its own platform.

 * Micro:bit MakeCode accessibility [landing page launching 21 July on microbit.org including onboarding videos for keyboard controls, printable keyboard controls etc]
 * Micro:bit accessibility [landing page to be update by 21 July]